 Step 3: Outreach

 Your online customer acquisition plan should also include some form of an outbound marketing plan.
 An email marketing campaign is a great way to create customer loyalty.
 You can target specific demographics that might be interested in your products and services.
+But, you should really target the pain zones if you’re looking to be successful.
 Your emails will be sent out at regular intervals so that your customers have a chance to respond to the messages that you send out.

 Email campaigns are also very cost-effective and deliver results.
 Email marketing allows you to reach millions of customers worldwide with an affordable budget.
 All you need is compliant data and the right mailing platform.
 With it, you can reach your target audience daily, which means that you won’t have to wait days or months for your product to be noticed and be able to make a sale.